1.2 Material Accounting Policies 1.2.1 Basis of Preparation

 d ) Inventories

-Inventories are valued at lower of Cost and Net Realisable value.
+Inventories are valued at lower of Cost or Net Realisable value.
 The cost of finished goods is determined by taking material, labour and related factory overheads including depreciation.
 Cost of material is determined on weighted average cost basis.
 Further the cost for Work-in-progress includes material cost, stage wise direct cost and other related manufacturing overheads including depreciation.Net realisable value is the estimated selling price in the ordinary course of business, less estimated cost of completion and making the sale.
 Cost of raw materials, packing materials, stores and spares are determined on weighted average basis.
 Obsolete, slow moving and defective inventories are identified at the time of physical verification of inventories and where necessary, the same are written off or provision is made for such inventories.